johnchervanev/ebay_authentication_token/README.md

 ## Problem

 Interacting with the eBay API requires user authentication, and obtaining access tokens manually can be cumbersome.
-This script simplifies the authentication process for eBay applications.
+For example, the authorization code is encoded.
+The script handles the decoding process.
+As a result, this script simplifies the authentication process for eBay applications.

 ## Solution